-Our probabilistic framework estimates whether a segment represents a single object or multiple objects, incorporating the current observation, the estimated data association, and the estimated segmentation of the previous frame.
-We also optionally incorporate semantic information if we can recognize the type of object being segmented, as explained in Section IV-C.
+Our probabilistic framework estimates whether a segment represents a single object or multiple objects, incorporating the current observation, the estimated data association, and the estimated segmentation of previous frames.
+We also optionally incorporate semantic information if we can recognize the type of object being segmented, as explained in Section IV-E. At each time frame i, we observe a set of 3D points.
+We define a segmentation at frame i as a partitioning of the 3D points in frame i into disjoint subsets ("segments").
+We represent this segmentation as $S_i = \{s{i,1} \cdots s{i,n}\}$ , where each segment $s{i,j}$ is a subset of the 3D points observed at frame i.